 - Heading to New York City?
 Here are the fabric stores we love

-- A silk fabric comparison by Katrina: the difference between dupioni and shantung
+- A silk fabric comparison: the difference between dupioni and shantung

 Shopping for, using & collecting vintage patterns

-- Pattern envy: how to overcome by puu: how to locate a copy of a vintage pattern you’ve fallen in love with, recommended books for pattern drafting, and patterns for making a basic fitting shell
+- Pattern envy: how to overcome: how to locate a copy of a vintage pattern you’ve fallen in love with, recommended books for pattern drafting, and patterns for making a basic fitting shell

 - Differing amounts of ease across pattern companies and decades can make a pattern run larger or smaller than you would expect.
 See opinions here on the sizing accuracy of 30s, 40s and 50s patterns and here on the sizing accuracy of patterns from the 60s and 70s

 - Commenters share advice on caring for vintage patterns